Alienware X17 Review

 Design

 The Alienware m15 and m17 have been quite successful thanks to their combination of streamlined design and powerful hardware, but the X Series is focused on portability.
 The x17 (and the x15, which we’ll be evaluating shortly) share some design elements with the x15; the x17 is thinner and has new aesthetic touches.
-In terms of aesthetics, the colour scheme has been flipped: In a complete about-face from the m15 R4, the keyboard deck is now black, while the rear block housing the ports and cooling vents is white.
+In terms of aesthetics, the color scheme has been flipped: In a complete about-face from the m15 R4, the keyboard deck is now black, while the rear block housing the ports and cooling vents is white.

-When closed, the black is now sandwiched between the white bottom and lid, and the lid and rear are now the same colour.
+When closed, the black is now sandwiched between the white bottom and lid, and the lid and rear are the same color.
 The black “core” gives the design an attractive profile from the side, but other than that, it doesn’t go too far from the norm.
 Quality soft-touch plastic (with a stain-resistant finish) is still used for the lid, while regular hard plastic is used for the keyboard deck.
 The number 17 on the lid uses the same typeface: honeycomb ventilation above the keyboard and on the back and an eye-catching adjustable LED around the perimeter of the back block.

 Display